IN THIS CHAPTER

 FETCH NEXT 3 ROWS ONLY;

-keyword tells how many rows to skip before fetching.
+The OFFSET keyword tells how many rows to skip before fetching.
 The NEXT keyword specifies that the rows to be fetched are the ones immediately following the offset.
 Now the salespeople with the fourth, fifth, and sixth highest average sale total are returned.
-As you can see, without the WITH TIES
+As you can see, without the WITH TIES syntax, there is still an indeterminacy problem.
+If the third, fourth, and fifth salespeople are tied, it is indeterminate which two will be included in this second batch and which one will have been included in the first batch.

-capability.
+FETCH capability.
 It’s too likely to deliver misleading results.

 Windows and window functions were first introduced in SQL:1999.
 With a window, a user can optionally partition a data set, optionally order the rows in each partition, and specify a collection of rows (the window frame) that is associated with a given row.